 Your Pom Terrier is a lively and welcoming dog once it gets to know a person, but it can be quite wary towards strangers that it meets for the first time.

-Therefore, if you want to raise a Pom Terrier that greets everyone very warmly and can make friends easily, it is important that you involve it in social activities from a young age.
+Therefore, if you want to raise a Pom Terrier that greets everyone very warmly and can make friends easily, you must involve it in social activities from a young age.

-Frequent visits to the dog park will give your pet the opportunity to bond with other animals and humans in a safe environment, which will help shape its personality.
+Frequent visits to the dog park will allow your pet to bond with other animals and humans in a safe environment, which will help shape its personality.

 My Final Thoughts on the Pom Terrier